Bundles (BNDL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bundles Historical Price

-According to the latest data gathered on Bundles live price page, the current price of Bundles is 0USD.
-The circulating supply of Bundles(BNDL) is 658.18M BNDL , giving it a market capitalization of $372.20K.
+According to the latest data gathered on Bundles live price page, the current price of Bundles is 0.00056684USD.
+The circulating supply of Bundles(BNDL) is 658.18M BNDL , giving it a market capitalization of $373.66K.

 - 30 Days0.00%$ --$ 0.000959$ 0.000250